 Lots of babies revert back to crawling when they’re in unfamiliar surroundings or they feel uncertain.
-Your baby is likely to combine crawling and walking until they feel confident supporting themselves on two limbs and not four.
+Your baby is likely to do a combination of crawling and walking until they feel confident supporting themselves on two limbs and not four.
 Avoid letting them sit for long periods in their pram or the car.
 Practice makes perfect with walking as with any other skill, whether it relates to fine or gross motor achievements.

 You may want to think about ceasing your baby’s bottles from now on.
 If your baby can drink from a cup and is becoming proficient at drinking and swallowing, then begin to phase out their bottles.
-This will help to protect their teeth and reduce the amount of time their vulnerable baby teeth are exposed to lactose, the sugar in milk.
+This will help to protect their teeth and reduce the amount of time their vulnerable baby teeth are exposed to lactose – the sugar in milk.

 Expect your toddler to still need 2 day time sleeps until after 14 months.
 You’ll look forward to these rest breaks and need them as much as they do.
 This can be a physically tiring time for parents, so be prepared.

 Your baby is at a highly social and engaging age and will seek out stimulation wherever they can find it.
 Nature has designed them to look for situations which will occupy their mind and help them to learn new skills.
 Aim to have music, books, friends and activity in your household – your baby will only benefit.
 Seeing you relating to other people and interacting in appropriately sensitive ways will also teach them what is involved in communication and relationships.
 Your baby will be watching you and although you may think they are too young to take much in, don’t be fooled – they are like little sponges at this age.

-Your toddler will be learning all about their range of emotions now.
-Anger, glee, frustration, boredom and the effect these can have on the people around them.
+Your toddler will also be learning all about their range of emotions now – anger happiness, frustration, boredom and their effects on the people around them.
 Babies are excellent at getting what they want.
 Their ability to charm their way into the hearts and minds of their loving parents is legendary.
 But managing a toddler’s emotional outbursts can take confidence and patience and it can be very hard to know just what to do when they become distressed.

-Your toddler will be more independent with their eating and will make their wishes more clearly known.
+Your toddler will be more independent with their eating and make their wishes more clearly known.
 Although their language skills will still be limited, they will experiment with sounds and parts of words.
 You’ll develop skills in deciphering what they’re saying and learn to interpret their body language.

-Your baby is likely to have tripled their birth weight by now and has grown in leaps and bounds.
+Your baby is likely to have tripled their birth weight by now and grown in leaps and bounds.
 Compare their birthday photos with their newborn ones and marvel at the changes in 12 short months.
-If your baby was premature they could be taking more time to reach their standard developmental milestones.
+If your baby was premature, they could be taking more time to reach their developmental milestones.
 Time, practice, environment, gender and the degree of prematurity will all impact on the amount of time it will take for your baby to meet these.

 Make some time this month to celebrate your baby’s birthday and share the joy with family and friends.
-At 1 year of age, it’s not your baby who will appreciate all the fuss but it is nice to acknowledge such a momentous occasion.
+At 1 year of age, it’s not your baby who will appreciate all the fuss but it will be nice to acknowledge such a momentous occasion.
 Aim to time the gathering for after your baby has woken from a sleep and is likely to be more social.